Home Lab

 Virtualization Software

-There are a few different virtualization toolboxes to choose from.
+There are a few different virtualization toolboxes out there to choose from:

 • VMWare ESXI/Workstation